 Explanation: When visiting the network host via a domain name, the domain name needs to be resolved to an IP address, which is realized by DNS (Domain Name System).
-In order to let a DHCP client visit a network host via a domain name, when the DHCP server allocates time.
+In order to let a DHCP client visit a network host via a domain name, when the DHCP server allocates IP addresses to clients, it can specify IP addresses of domain name servers at the same time.
 DHCP address pool can configure max 4 DNS servers.